Antibiotic Trecator-SC (ethionamide)

 - Liver problems

-Trecator-SC and pregnancy
+Trecator and pregnancy

 The FDA had assigned this antibiotic drug to the pregnancy Category C. There has been evidences of teratogenicity among animal when given high doses of ethionamide.
 In a study, seven cases reported birth defects.
 There has been no controlled study of human pregnancy.
 The manufacturer clearly mentions that this medicine is not for patients who are pregnant.
 The guidelines issued by Centres of Disease Control, Infectious Diseases Society of America, and American Thoracic Society state that pregnant women should avoid this drug.